We caught up with Abi who kindly shared her hobby and passion with us.

 I create a whole range of calligraphy based products but I’m mainly selling cards at the market.
 The thing that strikes me about most card shops is the amount of single use plastic wrapping every single card.
 Nobody wants a grubby card, but we also don’t need the plastic to be single use.
 My cards are in plastic so you can pick them up and have a good look, but when you buy one I’ll keep the plastic to use again and you take it home in a recyclable paper bag.

 Can you please tell us of your future aspirations?

 I feel like I am very much at the start of my calligraphy business journey and I’m really excited to see where it will go!
 I love providing calligraphy services for weddings as it’s such a special thing to have something unique and handmade at your big day, so I hope to reach more brides and grooms!
 Alongside cards and postcards, I also want to explore where else I can use calligraphy.
 Ideas are always welcome and I’m always up for collaborating with others!

-You can view more of Abi’s pieces at our makers market and Great Get Together on June 23rd, The Pavilion, Bruce Castle Park, N17 8NJ.
+You can view more of Abi’s pieces at our 6 July Makers Market at The Bernie Grant Arts Centre.
 Until then…